DextroLaev/Local-Server-File-Storage-app/README.md

  - This project is a similar to other online file storage app ,e.g:- google drive,dropbox ,etc

- - Everyone can run run this on localserver or  can host this online.
+ - Everyone can run this on localserver or can host this online.

  - Feel free to contribute and bring changes in this project.